DoD Reportedly Spends 10X More On Erectile Dysfunction, Viagra Than On Trans Troops’ Medical Costs

 Several theories abound as to why President Trump blindsided the public by bringing back the military transgender ban.
 One theory is that he targeted trans troops to make room in the budget for his promised border wall with Mexico.

 Another guess is that Trump is being influenced by Vice President Pence‘s conservative views on marriage.
-Daily Beast wrote that White House insiders say Pence “has been pushing hard for this kind of policy shift in the military, as had senior officials such as chief strategist Steve Bannon.”
-Still, Trump maintains the move to ban transgender personnel from the military is for cost-saving measures at the DoD.
+The Daily Beast wrote that White House insiders say Pence “has been pushing hard for this kind of policy shift in the military, as had senior officials such as chief strategist Steve Bannon.”
+Still, Trump maintains that the move to ban transgender personnel from the military is for cost-saving measures at the DoD.
 Physicians responded by tweeting protests against the president’s ban.

 Doctors come out against Trump ban on transgender Americans in the military https://t.co/S931KndSk9 pic.twitter.com/opqd8be3AP